 Websites: Puppy mill breeders have great-looking websites to help them sell puppies directly to the public.
 Beware of any site that sells dogs, especially if they offer to ship a puppy to you.
 No matter how convincingly the site portrays how well the dogs are cared for, the reality could be dozens or hundreds of dogs warehoused for breeding and living in poor conditions.
 Keep in mind that anyone can create a website; there is no guarantee that the information presented on it is factual.
 Sometimes, the breeder will proclaim right on the site that the business is not a puppy mill.
 Unless you see firsthand where your puppy comes from, trusting the content on a website is risky, since it’s the perfect place for consumer fraud to occur.

 Pet stores: Stores sell puppies as though they are merchandise.
 The system is the same as any other product in a store: Puppies are raised with low-cost production methods in which corners are cut to maximize profits, sold to a broker or “middle man,” and delivered to retail stores to be bought by customers.
 It’s not uncommon for a breeder to sell a puppy to a broker for as little as $75, while the customer in the pet store pays well over $1,000 for that same puppy.

-Classified ads: For decades, the newspaper classifieds have been the first place that puppy buyers look for a new pet.
-Commercial breeders tap into this market by placing ads.
+Classified ads: For decades, the newspaper classifieds were the first place that puppy buyers looked for a new pet.
+Commercial breeders continue to tap into this market by placing ads in newspapers and on platforms such as Craigslist.
 Beware of any ad that lists several breeds for sale, and consider it a red flag if the breeder offers to meet you anywhere other than the place where the dogs and puppies are raised.

 The Adoption Option